Witen159/NetNote/README.md

 # NetNote application

-This repository contains a study project for Delft Technical University (CSE1105 Collaborative Software Engineering Project).
+This repository contains a clone of a study project for Delft Technical University (CSE1105 Collaborative Software Engineering Project).
+Thw project was done in a private GitLab repository as a part of developer team.

-Client-server note-taking and organization application that allows users to create, edit, and manage notes efficiently.
+This is a Client-server note-taking and organization application that allows users to create, edit, and manage notes efficiently.
 It supports collections, tags, and markdown rendering.
 Notes are automatically saved and synchronized in real-time across multiple clients.
 Users can filter notes, switch between three languages, and upload images.
 The app includes keyboard shortcuts, undo/redo functionality, and informative pop-ups for errors and confirmations.
 It requires a running server to function properly and provides a structured way to manage notes with an intuitive interface.

 To run the project from the command line, you either need to have [Maven](https://maven.apache.org/install.html) installed on your local system (`mvn`) or you need to use the Maven